Le-Mouton/OpenGL-Project/README.md

 ![image](https://github.com/Le-Mouton/OpenGL-LearningProject/assets/65040124/9ee20631-3d9c-4ec1-a6db-18f5240fb633)
 ![image](https://github.com/Le-Mouton/OpenGL-Project/assets/65040124/57b5d508-1780-4986-8ce1-62903dff895c)

-<p>Then I add the coordinnates system with translation and rotation, so now I can move it everywhere</p>
+<p>Then I add the coordinnates system with translation and rotation, so now I can move it everywhere.</p>
+<h2>13/03/2023 - The beginning of physics</h2>
+<p>Today I've start to code the physics of my little engine.
+I want start by basic collision, and physics system and then I'll improve it.
+I've start to look at the Gilbert–Johnson–Keerthi distance algorithm and Range Kutta in view to improve it step by step.</p>